Ugocode/portfolio/README.md

 # Purpose
 This is a page to showcase some of the diffrent works that I have completed in the past and placed in tile form. it consist of E-Commerce website, Executive Education website, Churches, NGOs

+Yes I create some of the best designs out there